shqking/safe-dse-gcc/README.md

 1 warning generated.
 ```

-TODO: we will figure out whether the log is duplicate.
+TODO: we will figure out why parts of the log are duplicate.